ibm-cloud-architecture/eda-rt-inventory-gitops/docs/gitops/index.md

 * ArgoCD apps are used to deploy CP4I operands: the use of ArgoCD for this, is justified for Day 2 operations.

 The pipelines are using a service account, named `pipeline`, in the `rt-inventory-cicd` project, and cluster role to access different resources cross namespaces.

-*For a pure demo, without any ArgoCD, other pipelines and Make commands are available to deploy operators and operands, see section [Deploy without ArgoCD apps](#deploy-without-argocd-apps)*

 ### CP4Integration installation considerations